exbin/exbin-framework-java/README.md

 Build commands: "gradle build" and "gradle distZip"

 Dependecies are either downloaded or loaded from local maven repository.

 License
 -------

 Project uses various libraries with specific licenses and some tools are licensed with multiple licenses with exceptions for specific modules to cover license requirements for used libraries.

-Main license is: GNU/LGPL (see gpl-3.0.txt AND lgpl-3.0.txt)
-License for documentation: GNU/FDL (see doc/fdl-1.3.txt)
+Primary license: Apache License, Version 2.0 - see LICENSE-2.0.txt